Black Hole--Entropy Container or Creator: Black Hole Entropy Emission

-The analogies to amplifiers are that amplifiers, just like black holes emit a thermal state in each mode, if the input was the vacuum state.
-That thermal state comes about because of structure of a two-mode squeezed state, with one of the states (the phi modes, and the outgoing modes in the black hole case).
-They differ in that the amplifier model has a temperature which depends strongly on the frequency of the mode, while the the black-hole, the temperature is constant for all the outgoing modes, as $T=1\over 8\pi M$.
-The input modes into the amplifier model has the same frequency as the output, while for the amplifier are the input into the black just at its moment of formation, with a frequency which is exponentially higher (as a function of output time) than the output modes.
-I.e., the black hole transforms input frequency at a specific time, into output time delay at specific frequencies, while the amplifier output is delayed by approximately the same time delay for all frequencies.
-Thus for the black hole, if one tries to feed back the output back into the black hole, the energy (and entropy) enters the future horizon and the singularity with an approximately fixed delay time (in Kruscal coordinates).
-The amplifier amplifies both the energy and the number of photons, by the same factor, while in the black hole case, the energy is exponentially de-amplified because of the gravitational redshift, while the number of particles is amplified.
-Ie, as always, the analogy is only partial, but I choose it because in both cases the thermal output is because of two-mode squeezed state.`
+The analogies to amplifiers are that amplifiers, just like Black Holes emit a thermal state in each component of the field, if the input was the vacuum state.
+That thermal state comes about because of structure of a two-mode squeezed state, with one of the states (the $\phi$ modes, and the outgoing modes in the Black Hole case).
+They differ in that the two parts of the mode, the entaglement between the $\phi$ and $\psi$ fields, could in principle be measured.
+In the case of the black hole, such a measurement is impossible because because the analogue of the negative energy $\psi$ field is hidden behind the horizon.
+They also differ in that the amplifier model has a temperature which depends strongly on the frequency of the mode, while the the black-hole, the temperature is constant for all the outgoing modes, xince $T=1\over 8\pi M$.

+\erase{The input modes into the amplifier model for both fields have the same frequency as the output, while for the amplifier are the input into the black just at its moment of formation, with a frequency which is exponentially higher (as a function of output time) than the output modes.
+I.e., the Black Hole transforms input frequency at a specific time, into output time delay at specific frequencies, while the amplifier output is delayed by approximately the same time delay for all frequencies.
+Thus for the Black Hole, if one tries to feed back the output back into the Black Hole, the energy (and entropy) enters the future horizon and the singularity with an approximately fixed delay time (in Kruscal coordinates).
+The amplifier amplifies both the energy and the number of photons, by the same factor, while in the Black Hole case, the energy is exponentially de-amplified because of the gravitational redshift, while the number of particles is amplified.
+Ie, as always, the analogy is only partial, but I choose it because in both cases the thermal output is because of two-mode squeezed state.}

-Note also that in both cases the field equations are linear as Hawking's original derivation was for a linear field.
+It is important that in both cases, (amplfier and Black Hole), just as in Hawking's original derivation was for a linear field.
 There is no "mixing" of modes which would require non-linear processes to produce the entropy, as happens within a lump of coal.